adithdotv/UMI-Fantasy-Draft/replit.md

 - June 25, 2025: Fixed Chiliz testnet chain ID to 88882 and improved wallet connection error handling
 - June 25, 2025: Added owner-only admin panel for creating drafts, managing entry fees, and withdrawing revenue
 - June 25, 2025: Updated smart contract address to 0xFA81A5b5a9e0ebe9194d45b47ad553EE05AeEBD7
+- June 25, 2025: Updated contract interface to use new getDraft function with participants and winners data

 ## User Preferences